cboettig/nonparametric-bayes/may79-example.md

----
-layout: page
----GP Example using the May (1979) bistable model
+GP Example using the May (1979) bistable model
 ==============================================